askahana/DotNetDynamosV2/README.md

 * AccountManager

   This class facilitates the process of adding new accounts for a logged-in customer.
   * AddAccount(): For opening new account, asks the user to input details for a new account to insert.
+Takes loggedInCustomer as parameter and reads the List<Account>Accounts from Dictionary<string, Customer>customerList.
   * CaluculateEarnedInterest(): Calculates the earned interest based on the provided balance and interest rate.
   * GenerateNewAccountNumber(): Generates a new account number for the customer based on the existing account numbers.
+Takes customer as parameter.

 * LoanManager

   This class handles the process of requesting and approving personal loans, considering the loan amount, interest rate, and account selection.
+All three medhots take loggedInCustomer as parameter and reads the List<Account>Accounts from Dictionary<string, Customer>customerList.

   * RequestPersonalLoan() : Takes user input for the loan amount, shows the applicable loan interest rate and adds the loan amount to the selected account's balance.
-  * DisplayUserAccounts: Show users account.
+  * DisplayUserAccounts: Show users account(for-loop).
   * CaluculateTOtalBalance(): Calculates the total balance across all customer accounts.

 * RegisterUser